feathersjs/docs/guides/step-by-step/basic-feathers/hooks-1.md

 data post processing (serialization), or sending notifications like emails or text messages after something happened.

-You can swap databases or ORMs with minimal application code changes.
+You can swap databases with minimal application code changes.
 You can also share validations for multiple databases in the same app, across multiple apps, and with your client.